purescript/documentation/The-Partial-type-class.md

 dot (V3 [x1, x2, x3]) (V3 [y1, y2, y3]) = x1*y1 + x2*y2 + x3*y3
 ```

-We know this is ok, but the compiler shouts at us:
+We know this is ok, but the compiler disallows it:

 ```
 A case expression could not be determined to cover all inputs.